Soyuz 11: Re-entry and death

 On 29 June 1971, the three cosmonauts loaded scientific specimens, films, tapes, and other gear into Soyuz 11, then transferred manual control back from Salyut 1 to Soyuz 11 and returned to their ferry craft, with undocking occurring at 18:28 GMT.
 Soyuz 11 flew co-orbit for a while before it retro-fired at 22:35 GMT in preparation for re-entry.
 Before re-entering Earth's atmosphere, both the work compartment and the service module were jettisoned.
 This occurred at about 22:47 GMT.
 Radio communications abruptly ended when the work compartment separated, well before the normal ionospheric blackout.

-Almost 25 minutes later, Soyuz 11's automatic systems landed the craft at 23:16:52 GMT, 90 km southwest of Karazhal in Kazakhstan, after an abnormally silent return to Earth.
-The total flight duration of the crew had been 570.22 hours and involved 383 orbits—18 prior to docking, 362 docked, and three after undocking.
+Almost 25 minutes later, Soyuz 11's automatic systems landed the craft at 23:16:52 GMT (04:16 local time), 90 km southwest of Karazhal in Kazakhstan, after an abnormally silent return to Earth.
+The total flight duration of the crew had been 570.22 hours and involved 383 orbits—18 prior to docking, 362 docked, and 3 after undocking.
 When the recovery team opened the capsule of the Soyuz 11, they found all three men dead.

 Kerim Kerimov, chair of the State Commission, recalled: "Outwardly, there was no damage whatsoever.
 They knocked on the side, but there was no response from within.
 On opening the hatch, they found all three men in their couches, motionless, with dark-blue patches on their faces and trails of blood from their noses and ears.
 They removed them from the descent module.
 Dobrovolsky was still warm.
 The doctors gave artificial respiration.
 Based on their reports, the cause of death was suffocation".